 Note: The Auto Page Rewrite command uses the same opcodes as the Read-Modify-Write command.
-If data bytes are clocked into the device, the device performs a Read-Modify-Write operation.
-See the Read-Modify-Write command description on page 19 for more details.
+If data bytes are clocked into the device, then the device will perform a Read-Modify-Write operation.
+See the Read-Modify-Write command description on page 15 for more details.

-10.4 Status Register Read
+9.4 Status Register Read

-The two-byte Status Register can be used to determine the device's ready/busy status, page size, a Main Memory Page to Buffer Compare operation result, the sector protection status, Freeze Sector Lockdown status, erase/program error status, and the device density.
+The 2-byte Status Register can be used to determine the device's ready/busy status, page size, a Main Memory Page to Buffer Compare operation result, the sector protection status, erase/program error status, and the device density.
 The Status Register can be read at any time, including during an internally self-timed program or erase operation.

 To read the Status Register, the \overline{CS} pin must first be asserted and then the opcode D7h must be clocked into the device.
-After the opcode has been clocked in, the device begins outputting Status Register data on the SO pin during every subsequent clock cycle.
-After the second byte of the Status Register has been clocked out, the sequence repeats itself, starting again with the first byte of the Status Register, as long as the \overline{CS} pin remains asserted and the clock pin is being pulsed.
-The data in the Status Register is constantly being updated, so each repeating sequence can output new data.
+After the opcode has been clocked in, the device will begin outputting Status Register data on the SO pin during every subsequent clock cycle.
+After the second byte of the Status Register has been clocked out, the sequence will repeat itself, starting again with the first byte of the Status Register, as long as the \overline{CS} pin remains asserted and the clock pin is being pulsed.
+The data in the Status Register is constantly being updated, so each repeating sequence may output new data.
 The RDY/BUSY status is available for both bytes of the Status Register and is updated for each byte.

-Deasserting the \overline{CS} pin terminates the Status Register Read operation and put the SO pin into a high-impedance state.
+Deasserting the \overline{CS} pin will terminate the Status Register Read operation and put the SO pin into a high-impedance state.
 The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.

-Bit it Name Type (Note:) Description 7 - RDY/BUS Boody/Buoy Status R 0 Device is busy with an internal operation.
-7 Y Ready/Busy Status K 1 Device is ready.
-6 C COMP Compare Result R 0 Main memory page data matches buffer data.
-6 COMP Compare Result ĸ 1 Main memory page data does not match buffer data.
-5:2 DENSITY Density Code R 010 1 2-Mbit 1 PROTEC Sector Protection R 0 Sector protection is disabled. ' т Status ĸ 1 Sector protection is enabled.
-0 PAGE SIZE - Page Size Configuration R 0 Device is configured for standard DataFlash page size (264 bytes).
-Comgutation 1 Device is configured for "power of 2" binary page size (256 bytes).
+Bit Name Type (1) Desci Description 7 RDY/BUSY Ready/Busy Status R 0 Device is busy with an internal operation.
+1 KD1/B031 Ready/Busy Status N 1 Device is ready.
+6 COMP Compare Deput - 0 Main memory page data matches buffer data.
+0 COMP Compare Result R 1 Main memory page data does not match buffer data.
+5:2 DENSITY Density Code R 0101 2-Mbit 1 PROTECT Sector Protection R 0 Sector protection is disabled.
+1 Status ĸ 1 Sector protection is enabled.
+0 PAGE SIZE Page Size Configuration R 0 Device is configured for optional DataFlash-L page size (264 bytes).
+Comguration 1 Device is configured for default page size (256 bytes).

-Table 10-1.
-Status Register For rmat - Byte 1 --------------------------------- ---------------
+Table 9-1.
+Status Register Format - Byte 1 ------------ ---------------------------------

-Note: R = Readable only.
+Note: 1.
+R = Readable only

-Table 10-2.
+Table 9-2.
 Status Register Format - Byte 2

-Bit Bit Name Type ({Note:)} Description 7 7 RDY/BUS Y Ready/Busy Status R 0 Device is busy with an internal operation. ' 1 Device is ready.
-6 RES Reserved for Future Use R 0 Reserved for future use.
-R 0 Erase or program operation was successful.
-5 5 EPE Erase/Program Error ĸ 1 Erase or program error detected.
-4 RES Reserved for Future Use R 0 Reserved for future use.
-3 SLE Sector Lockdown Enabled R 0 Sector Lockdown command is disabled.
-1 Sector Lockdown command is enabled.
-2 RES Reserved for Future Use R 0 Reserved for future use.
-1 RES Reserved for Future Use R 0 Reserved for future use.
-0 RES Reserved for Future Use R 0 Reserved for future use.
+Bit Name Type (1) Desci ription 7 RDY/BUSY Ready/Busy Status R 0 Device is busy with an internal operation.
+1 KD1/B031 Ready/Busy Status n 1 Device is ready.
+6 RES Reserved for Future Use R х Reserved for future use.
+5 EDE Erooo/Drogrom Error R 0 Erase or program operation was successful.
+5 EPE Erase/Program Erase/Program Error 1 Erase or program error detected.
+4 RES Reserved for Future Use R х Reserved for future use.
+3 RES Reserved for Future Use R x Reserved for future use.
+2 RES Reserved for Future Use R х Reserved for future use.
+1 RES Reserved for Future Use R х Reserved for future use.
+0 RES Reserved for Future Use R х Reserved for future use.

-Note: R = Readable only.
+Note: 1.
+R = Readable only